mindfulnessone/mindfulnessone.github.io/mbsr.md

 - walking with awareness
 - talks on different topics
 - group dialogue
-- discussion on enhancing mindfulness in daily life
 - home practice

 Daily home practice is strongly encouraged and supported with take-home materials.